 Contact Information: email@example.com, 847-838-8333

 Ms. Holtman joined the AUGS staff in August of 2014.
 Prior to that she was a School Social Worker for Camelot Therapeutic Day School in Kankakee County.
-Before beginning her School Social Work career, Ms. Holtman worked as a Social Worker with adults with Developmental Disabilities.
+Ms. Holtman worked in the mental health field as a Social Worker with adults with Developmental Disabilities before becoming a School Social Worker.
 She received her Bachelor of Arts in Social Work in 2002 through Olivet Nazarene University and her Masters of Social Work in 2010 through the University of Illinois Urbana-Champaign.
 Ms. Holtman is a Licensed Clinical Social Worker.

 6th, 7th, & 8th Grade Knights